 Don’t exaggerate on your resume.
 If the information on your resume isn’t completely true, it will be impossible for you to discuss it during a job interview without continuing to exaggerate or lie.
 By the time you are done, if you have not been caught, you will have presented yourself as a totally different person than who you really are.

-2. Know the Main Purposes of the Job Interview
+2. Be Aware of the Main Purposes of Job Interviews

 There are two main purposes of any job interview.
 The first relates more to the employer but the second concerns you more.